praydog/uevr-docs/src/usage/adding_6dof.md

 In the following examples, we'll be using the "First Person Template" from the Unreal Engine.

 These are just the simplest examples possible.
-There are games that will have differently named components, sometimes you'll need to go through multiple componennt lists, children, or properties.
-You'll usually want to be on the lookout for SkeletalMeshComponent components.
+There are games that will have differently named components.
+Sometimes you'll need to go through multiple component lists, children, or properties.
+You'll usually want to be on the lookout for SkeletalMeshComponent components for attachments.

 ## Attaching the camera to an object